 - 1. Students observe a phenomenon and generate ideas about how/why it happens.
 (3 5 min.) - Show students an interesting scientific phenomenon.
 Choose a video clip from Shape of Life.
 Mute the audio and turn off closed captioning if it exists.
-Good examples include: - "Cnidarians: Anemones Fight" (2:49): shapeoflife.org/video/cnidarians-anemones-fight - Flatworms: Reproduction" (1:44): shapeoflife.org/video/flatworms-reproduction - "Sponges: Filter Feeding Made Visible" (2:17): shapeoflife.org/video/sponges-filter-feeding-made-visible - Share your screen using a tool such as Zoom.
-Ask students to think about how to describe the behavior and what is going on in the video. - Ask students to discuss their ideas in small breakout rooms small of 2 4.
-Explain that they should record their ideas in science notebooks, on scratch paper, and/or using an online collaboration tool such as Google Jamboard: edu.google.com/products/jamboard.
-Ask the groups to each elect a leader to present their ideas to the whole class when the breakout rooms end.
+Good examples include: - "Cnidarians: Anemones Fight" (2:49): shapeoflife.org/video/cnidarians-anemones-fight - Flatworms: Reproduction" (1:44): shapeoflife.org/video/flatworms-reproduction - "Sponges: Filter Feeding Made Visible" (2:17): shapeoflife.org/video/sponges-filter-feeding-made-visible - Ask students to think about how to describe the behavior and what is going on in the video.
+Ask them to turn to a neighbor and discuss their ideas, recording them in science notebooks or on scratch paper. - After a minute or two of generating and recording their ideas, ask the neighbors to share their best ideas with the class about what's going on.
+For example, what are the anemones doing?